omidfarhang/omid.dev/content/posts/2010-10-16-gene-simmons-websites-taken-down-by-hackers.en.md

 lang: en
 category: techblog
 ---
-Some people didn't like his comments about downloading&#8230;
+Some people didn't like his comments about downloading…

 Two of Gene Simmons' official sites were [shut down](http://www.nme.com/news/kiss/53432) after hacker attacks by a group called Anonymous, associated with the 4chan.org forum.
 The attacks were in response to comments by Simmons about how the music industry should have been tougher with illegal downloaders.